Ram temple foundation laid, but jungle raj reigns in UP: Sena | Politics

 The Sena said that the country was never so "lifeless and helpless" in the past.
 Meanwhile, in the letter addressed to President Kovind, Sena MP and spokesperson Priyanka Chaturvedi stated that "brutality of the gang-rape leading to the death of the victim and abdication of responsibility of due process by the UP police had shaken and shamed everyone".

-"The nation saw a grief-stricken and sobbing family of the victim being denied a decent cremation as per Hindu rites and the body was burnt in the middle of the night," she stated.
+"The nation saw a grief-stricken and sobbing family of the victimbeing denied a decent cremation as per Hindu rites and the body was burnt in the middle of the night," she stated.
+Meanwhile, Sena workers held a demonstration in Aurangabad against the Uttar Pradesh government, with former MP Chandrakant Khaire demanding sacking of the Yogi Adityanath government.

+He said leaders of the BJP should condemn shoving of Rahul Gandhi by police personnel on Thursday while he was headed towards Hathras on foot.
+"So far, only Uma Bharti has come forward," he added.

 ALSO READ